irmen/Pyro4/examples/messagebus/Readme.txt

 it will simply continue where it was.
 No messages will get lost, and it also remembers the subscribers.
 So simply restarting the message bus server is enough to get everything back on track without lost data.
-The sqlite storage is quite slow tough, so if you need a high message troughput, it may not be suitable.
+The sqlite storage is slower than the in-memory storage (and MUCH slower when running on Windows), so if you need a high message troughput, it may not be suitable.

 @todo maybe promote this into Pyro4.utils?